 JAR invites submissions from all fields and disciplines in which artistic research may be relevant, including areas that are not usually conceived of as artistic.
 We welcome submissions from practitioners with or without academic affiliations.
 JAR’s format for publishing artistic research, the exposition, invites authors to combine text, image, film, and audio material on expandable web pages, challenging the dominance of writing in traditional academic research.
-Submissions in multiple languages are accepted, if accompanied by an English translation, which will act as master version.
+The languages currently accepted are English, German, Portuguese, and Spanish.
+Submissions in other languages are accepted, if accompanied by an English translation, which will act as master version.
 Multilingual expositions are also welcome as long as translations are provided.

 To be considered for peer review and publication in JAR, authors must create, design and submit an exposition using the Research Catalogue (RC).
 Submissions to JAR are reviewed first by JAR’s Managing Editor.
 To be considered by JAR’s editorial board, an exposition must meet the following basic requirements: